 My current research concerns investigating the possibilities of using monads as an aid to constructing modular compilers within a functional framework, building upon previous work in the field on modular interpreters.
 I'm also interested in methods of proving program correctness, category theory, automated theorem proving within functional languages and computational complexity theory.

 I'm currently in the process of writing up my thesis, entitled `The Modular Compilation of Effects'.
-A thesisometer detailing its progress will be made available from this link soon.
+A thesisometer detailing its progress is available here.

 In Q4 2013, I worked at Intel Labs in Hillsboro, Oregon as part of the Programming Systems Lab on the Haskell Research Compiler.

-∃ Pick'n'Fix: Modular Control Structures (with Patrick Bahr, currently in pre-proceedings of TFP 2014)We present a modular framework for implementing languages with effects and control structures such as loops and conditionals.
+∃ Pick'n'Fix: Capturing Control Flow in Modular Compilers (with Patrick Bahr, TFP 2014)We present a modular framework for implementing languages with effects and control structures such as loops and conditionals.
 This framework enables modular definitions of both syntax and semantics as well as modular implementations of compilers and virtual machines.
 In order to compile control structures, in particular cyclic ones, we employ Oliveira and Cook's purely functional representation of graphs.
 Moreover, to separate control flow features semantically from other language features, we represent source languages using Johann and Ghani's encoding of generalised algebraic datatypes as fixpoints of higher-order functors.
 We demonstrate the usage of our modular compiler framework with two running examples and highlight the extensibility of our modular semantic definitions and compiler implementations.

 ∃ Compilation À La Carte (with Graham Hutton, IFL 2013)